emann1318/emann1318/README.md

 <div align="center">

-### 💖 Thanks for Visiting!
+## 💖 Thanks for Visiting!

-*"Building AI solutions that bridge Finance, Healthcare, and Technology."*
+### *Building AI solutions that bridge Finance, Healthcare & Technology.*

-⭐ Feel free to explore my repositories and don't forget to leave a star if you find something useful!
+⭐ If you like my work, consider starring my repositories and connecting with me!

 </div>